MenoData/Time4J/README.md

 Current state and introduction:
 -------------------------------

 On 2014-07-20 the core of Time4J is finished and released with the version time4j-core-v1.0.
 Another useable module is time4j-olson-v1.0 which contains some predefined timezone identifiers as enums and enables parsing of localized timezone names.
 On 2014-08-14 the version 1.1 was released with support for Apache Maven.
+On 2014-09-11 the version v1.2 is out and contains enhancements for internationalization, duration formatting and some important bugfixes.

 Standard use cases will be covered by the main package "net.time4j".
 It offers four basic temporal types.